xingvoong/pacman/readme.txt

 	- Main files:
 		valueIterationAgents.py: A value iteration agent for solving known MDPs. qlearningAgents.py: Q-learning agents for Gridworld, Crawler and Pacman.
+-Pacman 4:
+	- Probabilistic inference in a hidden Markov model tracks the movement of hidden ghosts in the Pacman world.
+	- Implemented exact inference using the forward algorithm and approximate inference via particle filters.
+	- Pacman agents that use sensors to locate and eat invisible ghosts
+	- Advanced from locating single, stationary ghosts to hunting packs of multiple moving ghosts with ruthless efficiency.
+	-Main file:
+		bustersAgents.py:  Agents for playing the Ghostbusters variant of Pacman. inference.py: Code for tracking ghosts over time using their sounds.